 Why You Should Not Miss An Adventure Travel To Latvia (Even If You Are Not Adventure Traveler)

-Majority of visitors are coming to Latvia to visit only its capital Riga.
-In the best case scenario, such trips also include some of Riga’s surroundings.
-Yet as a local I can assure you that real Latvia begins outside Riga.
+The majority are visiting Latvia mostly because of its capital Riga and some of its surroundings.
+Yet as a local I can assure you that the real Latvia starts outside Riga.
 Don’t get me wrong.
 Riga is a gorgeous city.
 It is my hometown and I love it.
 It is a must for all the first time visitors to Latvia.
 Yet I also would like to invite you to make a step further.
 I invite you to go outside the capital to see the main treasures of Latvia: its pristine nature and authentic traditions.
 Hence in this article, I will first focus on these values.
 Welcome!

-So, what makes Latvia so great destination for adventure travel?
-It is the natural beauty, new experiences, diverse outdoor activities and unique Baltic traditions.
-Latvia is also low-cost destination compared to many other European countries.
+What makes a visit to Latvia a great choice if you love adventure travel?
+It is a natural beauty, new experiences, diverse outdoor activities, and unique Baltic traditions.
+Latvia is also a low-cost destination compared to many other European countries.

 Latvia might not be a standard tourism destination that first comes to your mind.
-Yet it has gorgeous nature.
-You can enjoy amazing pristine Nordic-Baltic ecosystems here!
+Yet it has a gorgeous nature and it is a perfect Nothern ecotourism destination.

-We still have nature values that had been lost in other parts of modern Europe decades ago!
-I am nature conservation expert with an experience of more than 18 years.
+Visit Latvia and you will see that we still have nature values that had been lost in other parts of modern Europe decades ago!
+I am a nature conservation expert with an experience of more than 18 years.
 I have worked not only in Latvia but also in other European countries.
 Thus I dare to call Latvia one of the greenest countries in Europe.
 Latvia topped Environmental Performance Index in 2012.
 Since then it had dropped to the 40th place.
 Yet it is mostly due to changes in methods.
 Latvia is still among the leaders when it comes to the quality of the environment.
-That said, if ecotourism is what speaks to you, Latvia is a place to go.
+That said if ecotourism is what speaks to you, visit Latvia.

 Contact the local ecotourism experts and you will get a dedicated and informative adventure trip!
 This a great way to learn more about nature conservation and sustainable tourism in Latvia and in Europe.

-When traveling to Latvia you can expect wide sandy beaches of the Baltic Sea.
+Visit Latvia and you will find amazing sandy beaches here.
 Latvia has for sure among the most beautiful Nordic coastlines in the world.
-Latvian coastline is more than 500 km (311 miles) long.
+The Baltic Sea coast in Latvia is more than 500 km (311 miles) long.
 It is largely secluded but at the same time, it is public and easily available for everyone.

 Latvia is also the land of forests.
 More than 50% of the territory is covered by forests, which is well above Europe’s average of 33%.
 Dominating trees are pine, birch, and spruce.
 Yet we also have different mixed broad-leaved forests.
 They become especially beautiful in the autumn.

-More than 10% of Latvia are covered by bogland.
+More than 10% of Latvia is bogland.
 Most of these bogs and mires are truly wild and pristine.
 We still have unique raised bog habitats that have largely disappeared in Western Europe.

 Lakes & Rivers